dr-harmon/lab-9-randomness/README.md

 Try this:

 1. In `main.cpp`, write a loop to call `rand` five times and print out the random number that it generates.
-2. Run the program three times.
+2. Run the program at least three times.

 Compare the output of the runs.
 Is the output random or predictable?